-Now I am working in Macfarlan lab at the National Institutes of Health (NIH).
-I am broadly interested in studying transposable elements' expression regulation during meiosis.
-My research explores how mammals evolved self-protection mechanisms during meiosis to prevent homologous recombination at repetitive regions, which can lead to severe genetic disorders.
-I identified two novel genes (Zcwpw1 and Zcwpw2), which play a critical role in DNA repair during meiotic recombination and are essential for fertility.
-My career path allowed me to gain a wide array of molecular biology, mouse genetics, and computation biology experience.
-After finishing my research at the NIH, I plan to pursue training in clinical genetics.
-By taking advantage of the unique combination of skills that I acquired, I aspire to be a pioneer in human genetics.
+During my work in Macfarlan lab at the National Institutes of Health (NIH), I was broadly interested in studying the regulation of transposable elements' expression during meiosis.
+My research explored how mammals evolved self-protection mechanisms during meiosis to prevent homologous recombination at repetitive regions, which could lead to severe genetic disorders.
+I identified two novel genes (Zcwpw1 and Zcwpw2), which played a critical role in DNA repair during meiotic recombination and were essential for fertility.
+My work in this field allowed me to gain a wide array of experience in molecular biology, mouse genetics, and computational biology.

 I did my PhD in Matsuoka's lab at Kyoto University, Japan.
 My study there was a unique research experience, as I worked on projects in a field in which virology, immunology, and cancer all overlap.
 I studied the molecular mechanisms of viral oncogenesis by using HTLV-1 (Human T-cell leukemia virus type 1) as a model.
 My focus was on how the virus can establish latency and fine-tune its gene expression to simultaneously evade immunity and manipulate the transcriptome of hosting cells to promote cancer.
 I used cutting-edge molecular techniques to monitor viral and host gene expression at the single-cell level.